Don't Let The Chill Raise Your Bill! Winter Specials Going On Now! Read More

 Your air filter can get clogged over time with dirt and debris.
 This is the one source of airflow into your heater, so if the filter is clogged the airflow is compromised.
 Your heater may begin to work harder to bring fresh air into the system.

 Eventually, the heater’s components overheat in this effort and the system shuts off as a precaution.
 Replacing the air filter regularly is a great way to prevent this from happening.
 If your furnace still isn’t working, it may be time to give us a call.
 But there are a couple more things you can check.
+For more troubleshooting tips, learn about low airflow furnace trouble.

 Furnace Access Panel

 Depending on the type of furnace you have, it may come with a safety control called an access panel.
 If the access panel’s connection to your furnace is loose or gets compromised, the furnace won’t work as it should.
-If this happens, give our team a call.
-You definitely want a professional to handle any connections within the heating system.

 Air Vents